-Student holds the grip too tight

-Make sure ball is not in the palm of the student's hand Make sure student has finger pressure evenly spaced

-Student holds the grip too loose

-Make sure the student is holding the ball with a tighter and even grip

-Ask the student to pick up the ball with her finger tips

-Student does not grip the ball with the finger tips

-Manually adjust the student's fingers so she is using the finger tips and not the palms of her hand

-Student releases the ball too early and the ball falls short of target

-Encourage student to hold ball longer to ensure a higher release point

-Student releases the ball too late and the ball misses the taraet

-Encourage student to release ball sooner to ensure a lower release point.
-Demonstrate the correct release point

-Student steps with the wrong foot forward

-Place a piece of tape on the correct foot.
-Re-emphasize the proper technique with demonstration and physical prompt if necessary

-Student has improper weight transfer and the ball lands wide of target

-Provide varying targets from left to right to reinforce bringing ball across body (or to prevent across body weight transfer)
+WHAT'S HAPPENING?
+What To Do Student holds the grip too Make sure ball is not in the palm of the student's hand tight Make sure student has finger pressure evenly spaced WHAT'S HAPPENING?
+What To Do Student holds the grip too Make sure the student is holding the ball with a tighter and even grip loose Ask the student to pick up the ball with her finger tips WHAT'S HAPPENING?
+What To Do Student does not grip the ball Manually adjust the student's fingers so she is using the finger tips and not with the finger tips the palms of her hand WHAT'S HAPPENING?
+Student releases the ball too early and the ball falls short of target What To Do Encourage student to hold ball longer to ensure a higher release point WHAT'S HAPPENING?
+Student releases the ball too late and the ball misses the target What To Do Encourage student to release ball sooner to ensure a lower release point.
+Demonstrate the correct release point WHAT'S HAPPENING?
+What To Do Student steps with the Place a piece of tape on the correct foot.
+Re-emphasize the proper technique wrong foot forward with demonstration and physical prompt if necessary WHAT'S HAPPENING?
+Student has improper weight transfer and the ball lands wide of target What To Do Provide varying targets from left to right to reinforce bringing ball across body (or to prevent across body weight transfer)